-In our opinion, the basic financial statements, referred to above, present fairly, in all material respects, the financial position of the governmental activities and the major fund of the Authority as of June 30, 2006, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the Authority as of June 30, 2007, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-The Management's Discussion and Analysis on pages 3-7 and the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - General Fund on page 24 are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
+The Management's Discussion and Analysis on pages 3 - 7 and the Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - General Fund on page 23 are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.